GDPR vs. Tracking

 Third-party services, such as Google Maps or Youtube videos, should be avoided, but alternative options should be explored.

 Avoid third party cookies and try to design a website that does not require a cookie consent banner.
-With the right selection of tools and third-party providers, you have a faster website and improve customer satisfaction – because who wants to click away these annoying banners every time you visit the website.
+With the right choice of tools and third-party providers, you’ll have a faster website and improve customer satisfaction – because who wants to click away those annoying banners every time you visit a website.